 Store and share files across devices and across the enterprise with the cloud-based box.com.
 Information Technology Field Services now supports this 3rd party service and plug-in for any student, staff or faculty member with a MyAccess account.
-Each user can have unlimited storage and can upload files as large as 15GB.
+Each user can upload files as large as 15GB.

 Box.com allows you to:

 - Share files and invite collaborators to large or frequently changing files